2018–19 Port Vale F.C. season: Cup competitions

 The first round draw of the FA Cup saw Port Vale drawn at home to League One side Sunderland.
 A heavy defeat seemed a distinct possibility after they went 2–0 down inside 20 minutes, but Aspin changed formation and put on Oyeleke, who helped Pope to inspire a goal before half-time, though the team could not find the equaliser and were denied a strong penalty appeal by referee Anthony Backhouse.

-Port Vale were drawn at home to League Two rivals Lincoln City in the First Round of the EFL Cup, and made an early exit after losing 4–0 despite making only making three changes from the starting eleven that opened the league campaign.
-This was the club's biggest home defeat in the competition's history and the 2,440 attendance was the lowest at Vale Park in the competition since October 1981.
+Port Vale were drawn at home to League Two rivals Lincoln City in the first round of the EFL Cup and made an early exit after losing 4–0 despite making only three changes from the starting eleven that opened the league campaign.
+This was the club's biggest home defeat in the competition's history, and the 2,440 attendance was the lowest at Vale Park in the competition since October 1981.

-Vale's opponents in the Group Stage of the EFL Trophy were League One sides Burton Albion and Walsall, along with Academy side Middlesbrough.
-They opened the group at home to Burton on 9 October, and won the 1–0 game thanks to a goal from substitute Ricky Miller; just 601 spectators showed up for the match, a new record low attendance for a first-team fixture at Vale Park.
+Vale's opponents in the group stage of the EFL Trophy were League One sides Burton Albion and Walsall, along with Academy side Middlesbrough.
+They opened the group at home to Burton on 9 October and won the 1–0 game thanks to a goal from substitute Ricky Miller; just 601 spectators showed up for the match, a new record low attendance for a first-team fixture at Vale Park.
 This record was broken seven days later as Vale recorded a 2–0 win over Middlesbrough U21, with Rawlinson joining Miller on the scoresheet.
 They then went on to finish as group winners after beating Walsall 2–1 at the Bescot Stadium, a game in which Nelson Agho came off the bench to become the youngest player in the club's history at the age of 15 years and 262 days.